 Energy is provided by an electric motor directly connected to the machine spindle.
 This energy source is infinite with respect to time and is applied to the interfacing materials until the proper total heat or plastatic state is obtained.
 Speed is held constant for a selected time and/or distance, as pressure is varied.
 When the desired plastatic state is achieved, the rotating component is stopped and a forging load is applied to complete the joining process, making the parts as one.
 Greater total heat is achievable over inertia friction welding which may slow the rate of cooling resulting in slightly longer cycle times.

 Inertia Friction Welding

 Energy is provided by the machine’s kinetic energy that is stored in a rotating system or mass.
 The energy available in a stored energy system is finite.
 This requires specific parameters of mass/weight, speed, and pressure to meet the requirements of the weld union.
 When the desired rotational speed is achieved, kinetic energy is transferred into the freely rotating part.
 Constant forge pressure is applied until a plastic state is reached.
-Rotation stops due to controlled pressure as the desired total displacement length of material (upset) is met.
+Rotation stops due to controlled pressure as the desired total displacement length of material (upset) are met.
 Rotational speeds are normally higher than direct drive friction welding.
 The majority of the total displacement comes at the very end of the weld cycle as compared to being spread out over the middle to the end of the cycle.